squidmin/bigquery-labs/README.md

 **Replace the following**:
 - `PROFILE_NAME`: the name of the profile to activate for the method execution.
+- `PROJECT_ID`: the project ID for the GCP project to target.

 For example, assuming the name of the profile to activate is `integration`: